-The Coastal Bays Fisheries Investigation (CBFI) is funded by a US Fish and Wildlife Service Sport Fish Restoration grant and is comprised of three activities:
+The Coastal Bays Fisheries Investigation is funded by a US Fish and Wildlife Service Sport Fish Restoration grant and is comprised of three activities:

 This survey was developed to characterize fishes and their abundances in Maryland's Coastal Bays, facilitate management decisions, and protect finfish habitats.
-The Coastal Fisheries Program (CFP) has conducted the Trawl and Beach Seine Survey in Maryland's Coastal Bays since 1972, sampling with a standardized protocol since 1989.
+The Coastal Fisheries Program has conducted the Trawl and Beach Seine Survey in Maryland's Coastal Bays since 1972, sampling with a standardized protocol since 1989.
 These gears target finfish although bycatch of crustaceans, mollusks, sponges, and macroalgae are common.
 Over 130 adult and juvenile species of fishes, 26 mollusks, and 11 macroalgae have been collected since 1972.

 This survey was designed to meet the following three objectives: